-ESL 027 ESL Advanced Reading 5 Credits
+ELA 027 ELA Advanced Reading 5 Credits

-This class develops reading techniques for advanced ESL students through focusing on the reading of pre-college textbooks and academic discussion of literature.
+This class develops reading techniques for advanced ELA students through focusing on the reading of pre-college textbooks and academic discussion of literature.
 This course helps to improve comprehension skills, critical reading skills and application of reading strategies used to increase comprehension.
 Students will be expected to analyze and synthesize materials at an appropriate reading speed as well as formulate critical judgments of readings.
 Daily discussions, outside readings, written assignments and examinations are required.
-A CASAS score of 221-236 and a writing assessment are required for placement.
+Formerly ESL 027.
+Prerequisite: CASAS score of 221-236 and writing assessment.
 Students with a CASAS score of 236 and above, and a grade of A or B may quality for Read 88 and College Level Reading.

-ESL 028 ESL Advanced Writing 5 Credits
+ELA 028 ELA Advanced Writing 5 Credits

 Course focus is on organizing and presenting information to serve a specific purpose.
 Graphic organizers are routinely used to generate ideas.
 Students use a variety of sentence types and transition words to organize ideas into logical paragraphs with main ideas and supporting details.
 Students work on editing skills and observe writing conventions of grammar, spelling and sentence structure.
 This course includes daily discussion, individual and group writing activities, examinations and homework.
 This course is designed to prepare students for a successful transition to college-level courses and to develop the behaviors and values relevant to success in higher education and the labor market.
 Students who successfully complete this course will earn up to three High School 21 credits in English.
 WAC 180 51-061 CASAS post-test will be given after 45 hours of instruction.
-Prerequisite: CASAS Reading 221 or above and writing assessment.
+Formerly ESL 028.
+Prerequisite: CASAS Reading score 221 or above and writing assessment.

-ESL 030 ESL Level IV 1 - 11 Credits
+ELA 030 ELA B 1-11 Credits